Success. It starts here.

 Mr. Edwards earned second-team All-American honors after the 1987 season for the Gamecocks.
 He went on to play free safety in the NFL after being drafted in the second round of the 1988 draft by the Minnesota Vikings.
 He was a defensive co-captain and runner-up MVP with the Redskins Super Bowl XXVI championship team.
 Mr. Edwards is a member of South Carolina (statewide) athletic Hall of Fame.

 Mr. Edwards earned a bachelor's degree in business management from the University of South Carolina.
 He earned an MBA from the University of Phoenix and is a graduate of the Sports Management Institute.
 He is currently pursuing a master of arts in education from Michigan State University.
+For more about Mason athletics, go here.

 Linda Harber was named Associate Vice President for Human Resources (HR) and Payroll and Chief Human Resources Officer (CHRO) in September 2006.
 Ms. Harber is responsible for HR and Payroll services and programs for all faculty and staff.
 This includes benefits, compensation and classification, employee relations, recruitment and retention, work/life, reward and recognition, training, payroll, HR operations and onboarding.
 Additionally, she co-chairs the Quality of Work/Life Committee, Leadership Legacy Work Group, the Administrative/Professional Faculty Handbook Committee, and chairs the Investment Policy Committee and Benefits Committee.